History of cricket in the United States: History following independence

+Rise of baseball

 In spite of all this American growth in the game, it was slowly losing ground to a newcomer.
 In many cities, local cricket clubs were contributing to their own demise by encouraging crossover to the developing game of baseball.
 After the United States Civil War the Cincinnati Red Stockings brought a talented young bowler from the St. George's Cricket Club in New York to serve as a player and manager of the team.
 Harry Wright applied the "scientific" batting and specialized placement of fielders that he had learned in cricket to his new sport.
 This development was instrumental in creating the Cincinnati team's undefeated 1869 season.
 It also helped to secure the place of baseball as one of the most popular sports in the country.

 It may have been during the Civil War that baseball secured its place as America's game.
 An army making a brief stop at a location could easily organise a game of baseball on almost any clear patch of ground, while cricket required a carefully prepared pitch.
-Baseball began to poach players and administrators from the world of cricket.
+After the Civil War, baseball became a much more organized sport than cricket in America, with more money and competition available to baseball players across the country; thus, baseball began to poach players and administrators from the world of cricket.
 Nick Young, who served for 25 years as the president of the National League, was originally a successful cricketer.
 It was not until the Civil War that he took up baseball because "it looked like cricket for which his soul thirsted."

-It has been suggested that the fast-paced quick play of baseball was more appealing to Americans than the technical slower game of cricket.
-This natural tendency toward baseball was compounded by terrible American defeats at the hands of a traveling English side in 1859, which may have caused Americans to think that they would never be successful at this English game.
+It has been suggested that the fast-paced quick play of baseball was more appealing to Americans than the technical slower game of cricket, which at the time was played over a much longer duration than baseball; other reasons for cricket's demise include Americans' desire to have some type of national game distinct from the games of their former colonial master, and cricket clubs for the English-American elite rejecting Irish, Italian and German immigrants from play.
+Some attempts were made to nativize cricket in a way that would reduce its length and other perceived disadvantages relative to baseball; one example of this was wicket, an American variation of cricket which could be played in an afternoon.
+However, the natural tendency toward baseball was compounded by terrible American defeats at the hands of a traveling English side in 1859, which may have caused Americans to think that they would never be successful at this English game.
 By the end of the Civil War, most cricket fans had given up their hopes of broad-based support for the game.
 Baseball filled the role of the "people's game" and cricket became an amateur game for gentlemen.